karmaniverous/blog/_posts/2024-09-06-generic-abstractions.md

 Easy: I created a _third_ library, called [`entity-tools`](https://github.com/karmaniverous/entity-tools), and made it a dependency of _both!_

 Also, a class called `DynamoDbWrapper` encapsulates the DynamoDB-specific stuff and injects it into `EntityManager`. `DynamoDBWrapper` has a unique dependency called `aws-service-search` that handles some of that load.
-But in retrospect it didn't really make sense for `aws-service-search` to be a distict dependency, so as this work proceeds I'll be merging it into `DynamoDbWrapper` when that class gets its own Typescrit refactor in a few weeks.
+But in retrospect it didn't really make sense for `aws-service-search` to be a distinct dependency, so as this work proceeds I'll be merging it into `DynamoDbWrapper` when that class gets its own Typescript refactor in a few weeks.

 Put it all together, and here's the before & after: